MV10/mv10.github.io/_posts/2018-02-01-reusable-dependency-injection-azure-function.md

 Earlier I mentioned that I didn't like the way service registration was tightly tied to the rest of the DI code in the original example from BorisWilhelms.
 When I first reviewed yuka1984's changes, I also initially questioned service registration localized to the Function class.

 I spent a few hours considering ways to move registration to a separate class within the Function app, similar to the way ASP.NET Core relies upon `Startup.cs` to register services.
 However, executing a Function in another class turns out to be very complicated (and maybe impossible) in a Function app.
-The class `RegisterServicesTrigger` has a method called `AddConfigExecutor` which is defines the `Lazy<>` reference to the configuration Function.
+The class `RegisterServicesTrigger` has a method called `AddConfigExecutor` which defines the `Lazy<>` reference to the configuration Function.
 In the source, you'll find the following line of code:

 ```
 executor.TryExecuteAsync(